 November is Diabetes Awareness Month in Canada and November 14th is World Diabetes Day.
 There’s no better time to address the care issues faced by thousands of Canadians, the majority of which are seniors.

-Diabetes is a chronic condition that affects the way the body uses blood sugar.
+Diabetes is a chronic condition that affects the way the Healthy Body uses blood sugar.
 It has the potential to cause serious complications when not properly controlled.
 Unfortunately, seniors – the most affected population – often have trouble managing diabetes on their own.

 Managing diabetes often involves a combination of medication and a diet and exercise.
 The condition often goes hand-in-hand with other conditions, such as high blood pressure and cholesterol – both of which also require medication and a healthy lifestyle to manage.
 Diabetes also raises the risk of depression and cognitive impairment – something many older adults already struggle with.